-- ◆ To prevent damage to the antenna, make sure it is retracted or removed before driving your Toyota through an automatic car wash. - ♦ With glass antenna-Attaching the film (especially conductive or metallic type) on the rear glass will noticeably reduce the sensitivity of the radio.
+To prevent damage to the antenna, make sure it is removed before driving your Toyota through an automatic car wash.

 YOUR CASSETTE PLAYER

 When you insert a cassette, the exposed tape should face to the right.

 Do not oil any part of the player and do not insert anything other than cassette tapes into the slot, or the tape player may be damaged.